Wound Assessment and Documentation: Mastering Key Steps for Better Care

 A wound assessment is a thorough evaluation and examination of a wound performed by a healthcare professional, typically a nurse or physician.

-The aim is to get all the important details about the wound, like how it’s changing, how it’s responding to treatment, and what’s happening with it over time.
+The aim is to get all the important details about the wound, like how it’s changing, how the patient is responding to treatment, and what’s happening with it over time.

 This helps in making a good plan for caring for the wound and keeping an eye on how it’s getting better.